Online coloring of short interval graphs and two-count interval graphs

+Given a graph $G$ and an ordering of its vertices $v_1,\ldots,v_n$, the algorithm $\ff$ assigns each vertex $v_i$ the smallest color in $\mathbb{N}$ not assigned to its neighbors in $\{v_1,\ldots,v_{i-1}\}$.
 The competitive ratio of $\ff$ on interval graphs is at most $8$ according to Naraswamy and Babu \cite{nar-sub-08}.
-It is easy to see that the upper bound improves to at most $4$ for 2-count interval graphs.
-We provide a simple proof of this for completeness.
+We show that the upper bound can be improved to $4$ when restricted to 2-count interval graphs.